jackapbutler/Pub-Sub-Image-Classification/README.md

 ## Pub Sub

 Now that the model is trained we can setup the Kafka Pub-Sub architecture.
+The messages within this ML system will be sent/received using a stream processing architecture.
+There are two options:

+1. A locally hosted [Apache Kafka](https://kafka.apache.org/) implementation.

+2. A Google Cloud Platform [Pub/Sub](https://cloud.google.com/pubsub) implementation.

+### Apache Kafka

+To setup Kafka follow the steps below:

 1. Install [Java](https://www.oracle.com/java/technologies/downloads/) in order to run the Kafka executables.
 2. Download Kafka’s binaries from the official [download page](https://archive.apache.org/dist/kafka/3.0.0/kafka_2.13-3.0.0.tgz) (this one is for v3.0.0).